nus-cs2103-AY2021S1/ip/docs/README.md

 ### `find <keyword>` - Finding tasks

-Lists out all the tasks whose description contains the keyword.
+Lists out all the tasks whose description contains the specified keyword.

 Example of usage: